pmq20/node-packer/README.md

 ## Get Started

-It takes less than 5 minutes to compile any project with `node-compiler`.
+It takes less than 5 minutes to compile any project with `node-packer`.

 You won't need to modify a single line of code in your application, no matter how you developed it as long as it works in plain node.js!